ethael/picogen/README.md

 * amfora gemini://localhost:8000  (amfora is only example. use any gemini browser you like)

 # How does it work?
 I encourage to check the code.
-It is sort, nice and full of comments.
+It is short, nice and full of comments.
 But for those who are happier reading docs, let's dive in!
 ## TL;DR
 1. Clean *target* folder
 2. Load configuration from *config.json*